List of smoke-free colleges and universities

 This is a list of colleges and universities identified as having smoke-free campus policies.
-They are those institutions of higher learning that have entirely prohibited smoking on campus.
+They are those institutions of higher learning that have entirely prohibited smoking on campus, including all indoor areas and the majority of outdoor grounds.
 Campuses that allow smoking only in very remote outdoor areas are marked with an asterisk.
+The list also includes those institutions that have enacted such policies and whose date of implementation is pending.
+This list is not exhaustive, and campus policies may change over time.
 The list does not include those schools with designated smoking areas near buildings or walkways.
-The list also includes those institutions that have enacted such policies and whose date of implementation is pending.